 As mentioned earlier, Element's business plan involves the acquisition of real estate.
 Real property investments are subject to a degree of risk which could have a material adverse effect on the business, results of operations and financial position of the Company.
 They are affected by various factors including changes in general economic conditions (such as the availability of mortgage funds) and in local conditions (such as an oversupply of space or a reduction in demand for real estate in the area); the attractiveness of the properties to residents; competition from other available space; and various other factors.
 In addition, fluctuations in interest rates may affect the Company.
-By specializing in one segment of the real estate market and does not benefit from the diversification of its portfolio by type of property.
+By specializing in one segment of the real estate industry (seniors' rental residences), the Company is exposed to adverse effects on that segment of the real estate market and does not benefit from the diversification of its portfolio by type of property.
 If properties do not generate revenues sufficient to meet operating expenses, debt service and capital expenditures, the Company's results from operations could be adversely affected.
 The performance of the economy in each of the areas in which the properties are located affects occupancy, market rental rates and expenses.
 These factors consequently can have an impact on revenues from the properties and their underlying values.
 The financial results and labour decisions of major local employers may also have an impact on the revenues from and value of certain properties.
 Certain significant expenditures involved in real property investments, including real estate/property taxes, maintenance costs, mortgage payments, insurance costs and related charges represent liabilities which must be met throughout the period of ownership of real property regardless of whether the property is producing any income.
 Some of the expenditures are variable, and beyond the control of the Company.
 If the Company is unable to meet mortgage payments on any property, losses could be sustained as a result of the mortgagee's exercise of its rights of foreclosure or sale or the lender's exercise of other remedies.
-Costs may also be incurred in making improvements or repairs to property required by a new resident and income may be lost as a result of any prolonged delay in attracting suitable residents to the vacant space as a result of escalating operating costs or declining revenue.
+Costs may also be incurred in making improvements or repairs to property required by a new resident and income may be lost as a result of any prolonged delay in attracting suitable residents to the vacant space as a result.
+There is a real possibility that the Company may experience inadequate or negative cash flow on a property as a result of escalating operating costs or declining revenue.